-Coughing is your body’s way of breaking up mucus, clearing airways and getting rid of irritants.
-As annoying as it can be, it’s actually best to let your body take care of itself and do what it needs to do.
-But when your throat is painfully raw, or you’re trying to sleep, sit in meetings or handle business calls all day–persistent coughing is irritating and you want relief.
+Coughing is the body’s way of breaking up mucus, clearing airways and getting rid of irritants.
+As irksome as it may be, it’s actually best to let our body take care of itself and do what it needs to do.
+But when the throat is painfully raw, or we’re trying to sleep, attending meetings or handling business calls–hacking our lungs out is annoying and we want relief fast!

 1 lemon (juiced)

 1 TBS glycerin

 - Heat lemon juice in a saucepan, remove from heat before bubbles begin to appear.
 Toss in rest of the ingredients, stirring thoroughly.

 - Pour into sterilized glass jars and seal.
 Refrigerate.

 - Instructions for use: 1 to 2 tablespoons as required.